This site contains affiliate links. We may earn a commission at no cost to you.

 Speed Test Results

 We ran speed tests from two locations — a residential NBN connection in Sydney (100/40 Mbps plan) and a business fibre connection in Melbourne (250/100 Mbps plan).
-Tests were conducted at three different times of day (morning, afternoon, and evening) across five consecutive days in March 2026.
-Each VPN was tested using its recommended protocol settings.
+Tests were conducted at three different times of day (morning, afternoon, and evening peak) across five consecutive days in March 2026.
+Each VPN was tested using its default recommended protocol settings.

 NordVPN came out on top with an average of 89 Mbps on the Sydney connection (11% loss) and 218 Mbps on the Melbourne fibre (13% loss).
 New Zealand servers were consistently the fastest from Australia, followed by Singapore and US West Coast.
 The NordLynx protocol (based on WireGuard) delivered the best balance of speed and stability.